 Once criminal activity takes hold, it becomes difficult for international actors to achieve their goals in conflict-affected countries.
 In Iraq criminal groups and their ties with political leaders undermined the international intervention and post-conflict reconstruction by supporting insurgency, terrorism and sectarianism, weakening governance and heightening economic problems (Williams 2011).
 The potential for international assistance to be undermined is particularly pertinent when organised crime is supported through corruption, as state institutions will participate in criminal activity directly or not stop criminal groups from doing so.

-Corrupt institutions can also serve as a conduit to siphon international assistance.
-It is estimated that 30% of aid is siphoned by corrupt and criminal actors, the majority of which happens in post-conflict states (ICAR 2011).
+Corrupt institutions can also serve as a conduit to siphon off international assistance.
+It is estimated that 30% of aid is siphoned off by corrupt and criminal actors, the majority of which happens in post-conflict states (ICAR 2011).
 For instance, the US military estimates that US$360 million of US government spending has ended up in the hands of the Taliban and criminal groups (Riechmann and Lardner 2011).

 Crime Trap